objetos/objects2/source.md

 ## Inheritance
 Example:

-> Consider the problem of implementing the tangram game
-> from the following class hierarchy:
+> Consider the problem of implementing the following class hierarchy:
-> Rect<:Shape, Triangle<:Shape, Paralelogram<:Shape
+> Rect<:Shape, Term<:Shape, which (in part) may be useful for the Tangram game

 V: